Harpur: Economy

 Harpur contains Tavistock Street, one of Bedford's major commercial zones.
 There are various shops, pubs, offices and restaurants on Tavistock Street.
 There are more shops and businesses dotted around Harpur, including Bromham Road which houses Bedford Prison.
 There has been a prison on this site since 1801.

-Elsewhere there is a large Sainsbury's store on Clapham Road.
-To the north of Harpur is the Manton Heights Industrial Estate (located on Manton Lane) which houses many different businesses including offices of WesternGeco, and the Institution of Diesel and Gas Turbine Engineers, as well as an LA Fitness Gym and a Travelodge.
-There are more hotels and guest-houses to be found on Shakespeare Road.
+To the north of Harpur is the Manton Heights Industrial Estate (located on Manton Lane) which houses many different businesses including offices of WesternGeco, and the Institution of Diesel and Gas Turbine Engineers.

 Education

-There are two state primary schools in Harpur - Edith Cavell Primary School located on Manton Lane, and Livingstone Primary School situated on Clapham Road.
+There are two state primary schools in Harpur – Edith Cavell Primary School located on Manton Lane, and Livingstone Primary School situated on Clapham Road.
 There are no secondary schools in Harpur.
 Children in the area are in the catchment for Biddenham International School in Biddenham.

-There are three independent schools in Harpur - Polam School is located on Lansdowne Road, and Bedford Greenacre Independent School has a campus situated on Shakespeare Road.
+There are three independent schools in Harpur – Polam School is located on Lansdowne Road, and Bedford Greenacre Independent School has a campus situated on Shakespeare Road.
 For older children, Bedford Modern School is located on Manton Lane.
 Stella Mann College is a private performing arts college, located on Linden Road.
 The college attracts students from all over the United Kingdom and abroad, as well as locally.

 Bedford High School closed over the summer of 2012.
 Most of the school site has been leased by Bedford College, who use it as a campus for The Bedford Sixth Form (Bedford Colleges branding of its sixth form provision), as well as most of its other class-room based activities and higher education courses.